-- Is a senior member of staff from the academy's leadership team and therefore has the authority within the Academy to carry out the duties of the post including committing resources and supporting and directing other staff; - takes lead responsibility for safeguarding and child protection in the school - is appropriately trained, with regular updates; - ensures that they, and any deputies, have a complete safeguarding picture of the academy - acts as a source of support and expertise to the academy community; - has a working knowledge of local procedures and acts as a point of contact with the safeguarding partners; - makes staff aware of training courses and the latest policies on safeguarding; - keeps detailed written records of all concerns using CPOMS; - refers cases of suspected abuse to children's social care or police as appropriate; - ensures that when a pupil leaves the academy, their child protection file is passed to the new academy (separately from the main pupil file and ensuring secure transit) and confirmation of receipt is obtained; - attends and/or contributes to child protection conferences; - coordinates the Academy contribution to child protection plans; - develops effective links with relevant statutory and voluntary agencies including the Local Safeguarding Partnership; - ensures that the child protection policy and procedures are reviewed and updated annually; - has an awareness of the circumstances in which there is a requirement for children to have an Appropriate Adult in line with PACE Code C 2019. - Section 12 - liaises with the Director of Safeguarding and headteacher/principal (where the role is not carried out by the headteacher/principal) as appropriate; - makes the child protection policy available publicly, on the Academy website. - undertakes training, as identified in this policy - ensure that all staff receive the appropriate training, and keep it up to date - maintains strong links with mental health agencies - has an overview of all safeguarding concerns and follow the procedures set out in local guidance and in Keeping Children Safe in Education to ensure that appropriate action is taken in every case - monitors all safeguarding concerns and escalate any concerns meeting threshold for further intervention/assessment
+- Is a senior member of staff from the academy's leadership team and therefore has the authority within the Academy to carry out the duties of the post including committing resources and supporting and directing other staff; - takes lead responsibility for safeguarding and child protection in the school; - is appropriately trained, with regular updates; - ensures that they, and any deputies, have a complete safeguarding picture of the - academy - acts as a source of support and expertise to the academy community; - has a working knowledge of local procedures and acts as a point of contact with the safeguarding partners; - makes staff aware of training courses and the latest policies on safeguarding; - keeps detailed written records of all concerns using CPOMS; - refers cases of suspected abuse to children's social care or police as appropriate; - ensures that when a pupil leaves the academy, their child protection file is passed to the new academy (separately from the main pupil file and ensuring secure transit) and confirmation of receipt is obtained; - attends and/or contributes to child protection conferences; - coordinates the Academy contribution to child protection plans; - develops effective links with relevant statutory and voluntary agencies including the Local Safeguarding Partnership; - ensures that the child protection policy and procedures are reviewed and updated annually; - has an awareness of the circumstances in which there is a requirement for children to have an Appropriate Adult in line with PACE Code C 2019. - Section 12 - liaises with the Director of Safeguarding and headteacher (where the role is not carried out by the headteacher) as appropriate; - makes the child protection policy available publicly, on the Academy website.

-&lt;sup>1 In in exceptional circumstances availability could mean, via phone and or video call or other such media.
+1 In in exceptional circumstances availability could mean, via phone and or video call or other such media.

-- notifies children's social care if there are concerns over unexplained absences of a pupil, following the Child Missing in Education (CME) policy and local procedure - takes lead responsibility for ensuring the understanding the filtering and monitoring systems and processes in place at the Academy
+- Undertakes training, as identified in this policy - ensure that all staff receive the appropriate training, and keep it up to date - maintains strong links with mental health agencies - has an overview of all safeguarding concerns and follow the procedures set out in local guidance and in Keeping Children Safe in Education to ensure that appropriate action is taken in every case - monitors all safeguarding concerns and escalate any concerns meeting threshold for further intervention/assessment - notifies children's social care if there are concerns over unexplained absences of a pupil, following the Child Missing in Education (CME) policy and local procedure - To take lead responsibility for ensuring the understanding the filtering and monitoring systems and processes in place at the Academy